-rxidle The receive state machine is idle.
+rxldle The receive state machine is idle.

-rxDescRefr Waiting for the refresh transfer of the link field of a completed descriptor from the PCI bus.
+rxDescRefr Waiting for the "refresh" transfer of the link field of a completed descriptor from the PCI bus.

 rxDescRead Waiting for the transfer of a descriptor from the PCI bus into the RxDescCache.